GwyndolynMarchant/Green-Remover-Powershell/README.md

-# Green-Remover
+# Green-Remover-Powershell
 This is a proof of concept of a green screen remover using FFMPEG and ImageMagic.
+It is functionally the same as GIPHY's bash script, but remade to work in Powershell Core.

 Requires:
+ * PowerShell 7.x
  * Recent version of FFMPEG
  * ImageMagick